jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-155.md

   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes
 image: "/covers/philos.png"
 icon: "/icons/descartes.png"
-aliases:
+# aliases:
-  /research/descartes/philosophy/part-4/section-07
+#   /research/descartes/philosophy/part-4/section-07
 ---

-### 155. Why do the parts of the segments of the magnet, which were united before the section, also repel each other?
+#### 155. Why do the segments of the magnet, which were united before the section, also repel each other?

 A magnet will spontaneously turn and assume the position opposite to that which it had before if:
 - it is cut in a plane parallel to a line drawn through its poles, and